It’s not about the destination but the relationship you have with someone…

 So my journey with John began.
 I slept, ate and breathed his story.
 I began seeing him every weekend – both Saturday and Sunday.
 When he left the hospital and invited me into his home, I felt like we were becoming friends.
 He would show me his home – talk about the renovations he made progress on, make a cup of tea, I would talk with his family briefly and then we would go into his study and get on with our session.
 We would laugh like we were old friends, sitting around talking about whatever we felt like.
 He would tell me his about life and I would listen.
 I was finding it hard to believe he was sick and because he didn’t come across like he was, I put it out of my mind.

-There were moments I would try not cry, like when he talked about his proudest moment he had of his boys and there were moments we would both tear up with laughter when he talked about his embarrassing moments.
+There were moments I would try not cry, like when he talked about the proudest moment he had of his boys and there were moments we would both tear up with laughter when he talked about his embarrassing moments.

 Still….a part of me was trying hard to not get attached and spend too much time with him; although I knew it was too late.
 I really liked him and his family.
 John was even talking about him and his wife taking me out to dinner to say thanks for all the time I was volunteering in helping him write his biography for his family.
 We both just kept saying how much we really looked forward to the sessions.